jeremycx/node-LDAP/README.md

 node-ldap
 =========

 OpenLDAP client bindings for [Node.js].
+A good start, but not, as of this writing, production quality.
+The API will change slightly over the next week or two.

 Dependencies
 ------------